Knowing how to get personal training clients is essential for building a successful personal training business.

 - Pre and Postnatal

-An example of this is WomenFIT which specialises in personal training for Pre and Postnatal women across Manchester and Chesire:
+An example of this is WomenFIT which specialises in personal training for Pre and Postnatal women across Manchester and Cheshire:

 Many women often feel isolated or lonely during and after pregnancy.
-By having a niche aimed at this particular group, not only draws clients to your business but creates a sense of community as these people share a common goal or interest.
+Having a niche aimed at this particular group not only draws clients to your business but creates a sense of community.

-These personal trainers will also be more experienced with personal training pregnant clients, making for a safer space than being placed in the care of trainers who have no expertise in this area.
+These personal trainers will also be more experienced with personal training for pregnant clients, making for a safer space than being placed in the care of those with no expertise in this area.

 The best way to get new clients for personal training is to follow up with those who have expressed interest in your services.

-This doesn’t necessarily have to be a sales technique.
-It can be used as a gentle nudge to remind a potential client you’re still around if they’re interested in improving their fitness.
+This doesn’t necessarily have to be a sales call.
+It can be used as a gentle nudge to remind a potential client you’re still around if they’re interested in achieving their goals, getting advice, or looking to start their own fitness journey.

-A referral is simply the act of sending someone to a person or authority who is qualified to deal with them.
-In the context of this point, this is where a health professional refers clients to you and vice versa.
+A referral is the act of sending someone to a person or authority who is qualified to deal with them.
+For example, where a health professional refers clients to you and vice versa.

-For example, if a client is injured and needs the help of a sports physician or chiropractor, you can refer them to the most suitable health professional.
-After they’ve been seen too, ask them to help you create an exercise programme to aid the client’s recovery.
+For example, if a client is injured and needs a sports physician or chiropractor, you can refer them to a suitable health professional.
+After they’ve been examined, ask them to help you create an exercise programme to aid the client’s recovery.

-This gives you credibility and allows you to provide your client with the best treatment to recover as quickly as possible.
+This gives you credibility and allows you to provide your client with the best recovery treatment.
 Establishing relationships with different health professionals means they may refer injured people to you after they’ve treated them.

-If you’re a personal trainer looking for clients, always be sure to look after the ones you already have!
+If you’re trying to get new personal training clients, be sure to look after the ones you already have!

 It’s always easier and cheaper to keep existing clients.
 The last thing you want is to have a revolving door of clients who use your services a couple of times and then leave.